Prinzhorn/jquery-inlog/README.md

-jQuery inlog (v 1.0.0)
+jQuery-inlog (v 1.0.0)
 ======

-See what your jQuery code does inside like a boss. jQuery inlog is a passive plugin, which injects (js ftw!) console.log calls inside your jQuery core.
+See what your jQuery code does inside like a boss. jQuery-inlog is a passive plugin, which injects (js ftw!) console.log calls inside your jQuery core.
 It makes debugging of selectors and chains a breeze.
 No more alert($obj.length) and stuff...

 I call it black-box magic.
 Or short: black magic.
 Or even shorter: js